- You are here:

 Working under the supervision of a faculty member or research scientist, participants will focus on a single research project but also gain a broad perspective on research in earth and atmospheric sciences by participating in the dynamic research environment.
 This interdisciplinary REU program has projects spanning topics related to the geosciences, planetary science, atmospheric sciences, oceanography, and climate science.
 In addition to full time research, undergraduate researchers will participate in a number of professional development activities, seminars with faculty and research scientists, presentation and research poster symposiums, and social activities with other summer REU students.

-List of available faculty mentors for the EAS REU Summer 2023 program (updated: January 25th, 2023):
+List of available faculty mentors for the EAS REU Summer 2024 program (last updated December 4th, 2023; still adding mentors to this list over the next few weeks):

 - Dr. Isaiah Bolden (EAS, Georgia Tech)